14 Best Mobile Marketing Tools: Reaching & Engaging Mobile Audiences

 You should check out their guides if you haven’t heard about Google’s Micro-Moments!
 One of their best tips—that all website optimizers and managers will agree with—is to be quick.

 Consumers expect instant gratification more than ever, and the patience they once had with a slow-loading app or mobile site is disappearing.
-70% of website abandonment cites lagging load times as the culprit.
+70% of website abandonment is attributed to lagging load times.
 That’s huge!

-Make sure your page is up to snuff with the PageSpeed Tool.
+Make sure your page is up to snuff with Google’s PageSpeed Tool.
 It will analyze your site’s content and suggest improvements, such as “optimize images” or “leverage browser caching.”

 Mobile Marketing Tools for Advertising